Ángeles Vicente

-Ángeles Vicente García (Murcia, Spain, 28 January 1878–1918) was a Spanish writer, author of Zezé, the first novel in Spanish-language literature to have a lesbian protagonist.
+Ángeles Vicente García (28 January 1878 in Murcia, Spain – 1918) was a Spanish writer, author of Zezé, the first novel in Spanish-language literature to have a lesbian protagonist.
 From 1920 onwards, all traces of the author have been lost and nothing else is known of her later life.

 Biography

 Her parents were José María Vicente Nicolás, a native of Murcia, and Inocencia García Belda, a native of Cartagena.

 In 1888, at the age of ten and after having lost her mother, she left for Argentina with her father and siblings, remaining there until 1906, when she returned to Spain.
 In Buenos Aires, she joined the Freemasons.
 She settled in Milan for a few months and there she began to correspond with Miguel de Unamuno.
 Then, after a while in Málaga, she settled in Madrid.

 She started to collaborate with newspapers and magazines.
 After her first book, Teresilla, was published, she separated from her husband, Cándido Elormendi Goñi, and lived on what she earned from her writing, together with her father and a maid.
 In 1916, having been widowed, she returned to Buenos Aires, where all traces of her life have been lost.

 The last two of her works that have been found are the short story La sombra que llora in magazine Reflejos (Granada, August 1929), and La sorpresa in newspaper Luz (Madrid, 21 March 1932).
 Both deal with occult themes.

 Thanks to her stay in Argentina, she became acquainted with Latin American schools of thought and literary movements.
 She followed occultist movements and fantasy literature, especially spiritualist stories and science fiction.
 She also dealt with social issues and stood for women's rights.
 Furthermore, she wrote erotic fiction.

 In Madrid, she frequented intellectual circles and met Rubén Darío, Rafael López de Haro, Álvaro Retana, Luis Linares Becerra, Miguel de Unamuno, Luis de Terán, and Emilio Fernández Vaamonde.